ETFE

 • Free

 Ethylene tetrafluoroethylene, or ETFE, is a copolymer of ethylene and tetrafluoroethylene (TFE).
 This copolymer combines the fully fluorinated TFE with non-fluorinated ethylene to produce a material with considerably increased strength compared to PTFE, PFA, or FEP.
-ETFE possesses superior impact strength and abrasion resistance than PTFE but with somewhat less flexibility.
-ETFE also has improved cut through and stress cracking resistance.
-ETFE maintains its mechanical properties up to a continuous working temperature of more than 300 ºF (148 ºC).
+ETFE possesses superior impact strength and abrasion resistance when compared to PTFE, but with somewhat less flexibility.
+ETFE also has improved cut-through and stress cracking resistance.
+ETFE maintains its mechanical properties at a continuous working temperature of up to 300 ºF (148 ºC).

-ETFE can be extruded in variety of forms including flexible convoluted tubing.
-In heat shrinkable form, this copolymer has a lower recovery temperature than most plastic polymer heat shrinks and possesses excellent dielectric strength.
-This insulating feature and lower heat shrink temperature make ETFE highly suited as a splicing aid for wire harness applications in addition to its use as simple jacketing material.
-ETFE heat shrink is available in custom sizes and lengths upon request.
+ETFE can be extruded in various forms, including flexible convoluted tubing.
+In heat shrinkable form, this copolymer has a lower recovery temperature than most polymer heat shrinks and possesses excellent dielectric strength.
+This insulating feature and lower heat shrink temperature make ETFE highly suited as a splicing aid for wire harness applications and as a simple jacketing material.

-ETFE is nearly chemically inert, thus, it is suited to chemical fluid handling and analytical applications.
-ETFE is radiation resistant allowing it to stand up to gamma sterilization protocols; this together with ETFE tubing’s flexibility has lent it to be used in medical device applications.
-With its superior toughness, durability, and chemical reactivity, ETFE has found its way into a broad spectrum of applications.
+ETFE is nearly chemically inert; thus, it is suited to chemical fluid handling and analytical applications.
+ETFE is radiation resistant, allowing it to stand up to gamma sterilization protocols; this, together with ETFE tubing’s flexibility, has allowed it to be used in medical device applications.
+With its superior toughness, durability, and chemical resistance, ETFE has found its way into a broad spectrum of applications.

-ETFE can be sourced with flares, flanges, draw downs, drilled holes, or a combination of more than one Secondary and Value-Add Services and can be made in long continuous lengths.
+ETFE can be sourced with flares, flanges, draw downs, drilled holes, or a combination of more than one value-add service, and it can be made in long continuous lengths.
 This material is also available in custom extruded shapes, sizes, colors, profiles, and multi-lumen forms.

 Contact our team or call toll-free in US 1-800-526-3842 or International at +1-803-268-9500 to learn more about this and other Zeus products.